 In particular, the FTC “cautions marketers against using any gemstone name (e.g., diamond) to describe any man-made product unless an equally conspicuous ‘laboratory-grown,’ ‘laboratory-created,’ ‘[manufacturer name]-created,’ ‘synthetic,’ ‘imitation,’ or ‘simulated’ disclosure immediately precedes the name.”
 More than that, the FTC notes that marketers should use this terminology “only for products with essentially the same optical, physical, and chemical properties as the named stone.”

-Last week, the FTC confirmed that it has sent letters eight unnamed jewelry marketers “warning them that some of their online advertisements of jewelry made with simulated or laboratory-created diamonds may deceive consumers, in violation of the FTC Act.”
-The FTC noted in a statement on Tuesday that its letters specifically took issue with “examples where the advertising might imply that a simulated diamond is a lab-created or mined diamond, or that a lab-created diamond is a mined diamond, or where required disclosures about the source of the diamonds are not proximate to the individual product descriptions.”
+Last spring, the FTC confirmed that it had sent letters eight unnamed jewelry marketers “warning them that some of their online advertisements of jewelry made with simulated or laboratory-created diamonds may deceive consumers, in violation of the FTC Act.”
+The FTC noted in a statement that its letters specifically took issue with “examples where the advertising might imply that a simulated diamond is a lab-created or mined diamond, or that a lab-created diamond is a mined diamond, or where required disclosures about the source of the diamonds are not proximate to the individual product descriptions.”

 But beyond that, the lack of rarity in large, perfectly cut and colored diamonds might have an impact.
 “Longer term,” he says, the price premiums associated with real diamonds “may prove fragile.”
 Why?
 Because “wearing large diamonds, for example, will no longer be likely to signal significant wealth or attract admiring glances,” he says.
 “Tumbling prices will transform many longstanding social customs.
 An engagement diamond, for instance, will lose its power as a token of commitment once flawless two-carat stones can be had for only $25.”